-The minimum initial purchase by an investor is \$2,500.
-The Fund reserves the right to waive the investment minimum.
-The Fund's Class U Shares are offered for sale through its Distributor at NAV.
-While Class U Shares do not impose a front-end sales charge, if you purchase Class U Shares through certain financial firms, they may directly charge you transaction or other fees in such amount as they may determine.
-Please consult your financial firm for additional information.
-The price of Class U Shares during the Fund's continuous offering will fluctuate over time with the NAV of the Shares.
+The minimum initial purchase by an investor is \$2,500 for regular accounts and \$1,000 for retirement plan accounts.
+The Fund reserves the right to waive investment minimums.
+The Fund's Class U-2 Shares are offered for sale through its Distributor at NAV plus the applicable sales load.
+The price of Class U-2 Shares during the Fund's continuous offering will fluctuate over time with the NAV of the Shares.